Twister1002/overwatch-pugs/README.md

 ## Version 1.0.5
 - Displays match information within an embedded block
+- Players can now queue with the "all" option.
+It will queue them for all roles available to them
 - Players playing in a match are now pingged
 - Players being removed from queue now deletes messages
 - Players setting their info will now: